 4.2 20th century and current estimates

 Much of the work done since AR5 has focused on improving the estimates for the reference period 2003-2009 (or some earlier periods), and on producing new estimates for more recent (or extended) periods.
 Both the reanalyses and the new estimates have been based on improvements in the number of mass balance or glacier length changes observations, and on the use of an increased set of gridded climate observations, and of more complete and accurate global glacier inventories and global DEMs.
 These improvements allowed Marzeion et al. (2015) to achieve the agreement, within error bounds, of the global reconstructions of the mass losses from glacier wastage for the periods 1961-2005, 1902-2005 and 2003-2009 produced using the various methods available.
 In spite of the agreement at the global level, strong disagreements persisted for particular regions such as Svalbard and the Canadian Arctic, likely because of the omission of calving in the statistical models.
-Marzeion et al. (2017) added a yet more extended set of glaciological and geodetic measurements (Zemp et al., 2015) and included a global glacier mass-change rate estimate of 0.61 ± 0.07 mm SLE yr1 for 2003-2009 (including Greenland peripheral glaciers, but not those of the Antarctic periphery), obtained by averaging various recent GRACE-based studies (Jacob et al., 2012; Chen et al., 2013; Yi et al., 2015; Schrama et al., 2014) and several studies combining GRACE with other datasets (Gardner et al., 2013, and an update of it; Dieng et al., 2015; Reager et al., 2016; Rietbroek et al., 2016).
+Marzeion et al. (2017), using a yet more extended set of glaciological and geodetic measurements (Zemp et al., 2015), gave a global glacier mass-change rate estimate of 0.61 ± 0.07 mm SLE yr1 for 2003-2009 (including Greenland peripheral glaciers, but not those of the Antarctic periphery), obtained by averaging various recent GRACE-based studies (Jacob et al., 2012; Chen et al., 2013; Yi et al., 2015; Schrama et al., 2014) and several studies combining GRACE with other datasets (Gardner et al., 2013, and an update of it; Dieng et al., 2015; Reager et al., 2016; Rietbroek et al., 2016).
 The studies based on GRACE data consistently give less negative glacier mass balances than those obtained using other methods.
 Uncertainties in the GRACE-derived estimates remain important especially due to the small size of glaciers compared with GRACE footprint of 300 km.
 Associated problems include the leakage of the gravity signal into the oceans, or the difficulty of distinguishing between mass changes due to glacier mass changes or to land water storage changes.
 Uncertainties in the GIA correction also remain, and the effects of rebound from the Little Ice Age (LIA) deglaciation have to be accounted for.

 Parkes and Marzeion (2018) have analysed the contribution to SLR from uncharted glaciers (glaciers melted away and small glaciers not inventoried) during the 21st century.
 Although they will play a minimal role in SLR in the future, the important finding is that their contribution is sufficient to close the historical sea-level budget, so undiscovered physical processes are no longer required.